Alexander Spatari/Moment/Getty images

 - Solar panels: There are three primary types of solar panels to choose from: monocrystalline, polycrystalline, and thin-film.
 Each type comes with its own unique performance and cost.

-- Inverter: A solar inverter takes the sunlight harnessed from your solar panels and converts it to the electricity needed to power your home.
+- Inverter: A solar panel inverter takes the sunlight harnessed from your solar cells and converts it to the electricity needed to power your home.

 - Battery: A battery can store excess energy to power your home with solar power at night and on days without sunshine.

-- Racking and mounting equipment: Whether you’re doing a ground installation system or creating a solar panel roof, you’ll need a racking and mounting system to keep your panels in place.
+- Racking and mounting equipment: Whether you’re doing a ground installation system or creating a solar panel roof, you’ll need racking and mounting equipment to keep your panels in place.

-No matter what company you work with to install your solar panels, they’ll walk you through the installation process and ensure you have all the necessary equipment.
+No matter what company you work with to install your solar panels, your installer will walk you through the installation process and ensure you have all the necessary equipment.

 Are you interested in solar?